Resource impact summary report

 Uterotonics for postpartum haemorrhage (December 2024 update)

-The guideline update removes carbetocin as an option for treating women who experience a postpartum haemorrhage and require a post second-line treatment from the option on table 12.
+The December 2024 update removes carbetocin as an option for treating women who experience a postpartum haemorrhage and require a post second-line treatment from the option on table 12.
 In addition to this change, clarification has been added to this part of the guideline in recognition that not all suggested treatments are available in all settings.
 Where this is the case, an alternative treatment of a repeat dose of ergometrine or the combination of oxytocin and ergometrine may be given.

 The change in recommendation in the use of carbetocin may result in an additional cost, but this will need to be determined at a local level.
 The impact of the recommendations will depend on the number of women who experience a postpartum haemorrhage and need additional, post second-line treatment and are currently treated with carbetocin.
 Carbetocin is more expensive than misoprostol and similar in price to a single dose of carboprost.
 Carboprost may be used up to 8 doses whereas carbetocin is limited to a single dose.